kailas098/Crypto-payment-app-using-blockchain/README.md

 ## Table of Contents

-This project is an application that makes use of professional profiles of hires that can be used to remit payments for hourly wages.
-The application is developed with python and utilizes streamlit library for the from end application.
+This project is an application that makes use of professional profiles to remit payments for hourly wages in **ETH**.
+The application is developed with python and utilizes **streamlit** library for the from end application.

 I generated a crypto wallet using Ganache and use these accounts to remit payments.